MarkD833/Digitalker-Digital-Voice-Selection-Software/CustomROM.md

 15: the.r sil40 customer sil40 is.r sil40 correct
 ```
 Note the blank line between each entry in the file.
+I've discovered that this isn't necessary but it makes for easier reading of the file.

 The words you would like to use must be spelt as they are in the vocabulary list produced by the ALIST command.